Hack-Southwest-Hackathon/hackahton/README.md

 Dan.getfirstmessage()
 ```

-Finally, users can send a message and obtain a response from the bot and check weather or not it had fraudulent intent, by using the commands:
+Finally, users can send a message and obtain a response from the bot and check wether or not it had fraudulent intent, by using the commands:

 ```python
 Dan.proccessresponse()